Your First Worship Service

 Do I have to put money in the collection plate?

-St. Anne's no longer passes the collection plate.
 Making a financial contribution is completely voluntary.
 We welcome a financial offering during the worship service to support our ongoing mission and ministry.
-If you would like to contribute, you can use one of the envelopes for visitors you’ll find in your pew.
-Please place your offering in the Donation Box at any time before, during, or after the service.
-If you prefer to give online, you will find other options on the Donate webpage.
+If you would like to contribute, you can use one of the envelopes for visitors you’ll find in your pew and place your offering into either the plate that is passed around or in the donation box.
+You can also make a donation by using our debit-credit card machine or by giving online by visiting our Canada Helps.

 Can I receive Holy Communion?
 What do I do?